Please see our documentation hub which contains copyable snippets with additional code snippets.

-You can upload a batch with the items to be paid out via API or via a CSV upload
+You can upload a batch with recipients to be paid out via API or via a CSV upload

-- for the API the documentation can be found here
+- for the API documentation and Process overview here

 - for the CSV file upload – you can upload a batch file to peachpay.co.za for the PayOuts.
 You can find a sample .
 CSV here